-Congratulations on your purchase of the Sensaphone 1400.
-The 1400 is a powerful monitoring, alarm, and event logging system.
-It can monitor equipment and environmental conditions using four universal Zones with scaleable range, built-in power failure detection, sound level monitoring, and one relay output for manual control, or automatic control from alarms.
-The Sensaphone 1400 also features user-recordable voice for ID and all monitored zones, numeric paging, and built-in line seizure.
+Congratulations on your purchase of the Sensaphone 1800.
+The 1800 is a powerful monitoring, alarm, and event logging system.
+It can monitor equipment and environmental conditions using eight universal Zones, built-in power failure detection, and sound level monitoring.
+The Sensaphone 1800 also features several communication options: user-recordable voice, numeric pager, and alphanumeric pager (wireless phone text message).
+The 1800 can also produce a web page of zone status and alarm history, using our optional service.
+The 1800 is the ultimate choice for multi-zone industrial monitoring applications.

-The Sensaphone 1400 is a fully programmable environmental monitoring system for unattended or remote applications.
-The unit will monitor and alarm on four zones: these can be N.O./ N.C.(Normally Open or Normally Closed) contact, 4-20mA, or 2.8K or 10K thermistor (temperature sensor).
+The Sensaphone 1800 is a fully programmable environmental monitoring system for unattended or remote applications.
+The unit will monitor and alarm on eight zones: N.O./N.C.(Normally Open or Normally Closed) contact, 2.8K or 10K thermistor (temperature sensor), and 4-20mA transducer.
 The unit will also monitor AC power, sound level, and battery condition.
 On the front of the unit are LED indicators to show the operating status.
 Each zone (including power, sound and battery) has a status LED indicating the alarm status of the Zone.
 There is also an LED to indicate if the Output is On, an LED for Phone In-Use status and an LED for System-On status.

 The unit is programmed using the built-in keypad and voice response menus.
 All programming is stored in nonvolatile memory so that all programming is retained even without power.
-The unit is capable of performing alarm event logging of the four universal Zones, power, and sound.
+The unit is capable of performing alarm event logging of the eight universal Zones, power, and sound.
 The event logging (history) is also stored in nonvolatile memory.
 A battery-backed real-time clock is also included to time-stamp logged events.
 The alarm event history can be heard through the built-in speaker or remotely over the telephone.
-A complete status report of all monitored conditions can also be heard simply by calling the 1400.
+A complete status report of all monitored conditions can also be heard simply by calling the 1800.
+An optional web page can be periodically updated to allow viewing 1800 status from any internet-connected computer.

 The unit comes in a plastic NEMA-4 enclosure with tabs for wall or panel mounting.
 Terminal connections for Zones, outputs and power are easily accessible from the front of the unit.
-The 1400 is powered by a plug-in adapter and has a 6V 1.3AH rechargeable backup battery located behind the panel.
+The 1800 is powered by a plug-in adapter and has a 2.2AH rechargeable backup battery located behind the panel.
 Circuitry in the unit will maintain precise charging of the battery system.
-The unit also includes built-in Line Seizure capability to ensure that the telephone line is available when necessary.
+The unit also includes Line Seizure capability to ensure that the telephone line is available when necessary (See optional Line Seizure Kit # FGD-0060).